 An introduction to Medicinal Chemistry.
 The course aims to provide students with the general principles and the basic approaches of Medicinal Chemistry.
 In particular, the principal phases of drug action, the molecular mechanisms of drugs and the drug discovery and development process will be discussed.

-The exam consists of a written test lasting 3 hours (or two partial tests, each lasting 2 hours) which aims to verify the preparation of the student on the course contents.
-The written examination typically includes 5-6 open questions: 1-2 questions concern the phases of drug action, 1-2 questions regard the drug discovery and development process, 1-2 questions refer to drug classes discussed during the course.
-The evaluation of the student is based on: the knowledge of the main issues concerning the phases of drug action and of drug discovery and development process, the ability to discuss in a critical and integrated way these general aspects in the specific examples given in the exam.
-Acceptance or rejection of the pass mark (grading scale from 18 to 30 cum laude) by the student must be confirmed within 10 days of receiving the e-mail notice.
+The exam will consist of a written test which aims to verify the preparation of the student on the course contents.
+The written examination will typically include 4-5 open questions: 1-2 questions will concern the phases of drug action, 1-2 questions will regard the drug discovery and development process, 1-2 questions will refer to drug classes discussed during the course.